That's what I did last year. I paused taking on new culture clients to tend to things I'd been punting.

 How about you?

-- Does your workplace have room for LIFE?
+Does your workplace have room for life?
 For people getting sick, or taking care of loved ones who are?
-For celebrations of birthdays and milestones and moments when people can let their hair down with each other and get real.
+For celebrations of birthdays and milestones and moments when people can let their hair down with each otters and get real.

 I ask the people in the room what the image evokes for them.
 At one event, someone said it made him feel like a time he was in Alaska watching a migration of whales.
 And then he quickly apologized for bringing something so out-of-the-norm into the workplace.